 Rejection stings.
 And a rejection from a college your teen loved and hoped to attend, stings badly.
-College counselors, parents and peers will all try to tell him not to take it personally.
-They will tell her the admissions office gets more applications than they can possibly accept and many well qualified candidates are rejected.
+College counselors, parents and peers will all try to tell her not to take it personally.
+They will tell him the university admissions office gets more applications than they can possibly accept and many well qualified candidates are rejected.
 But there will still be anguish.
 College rejection always feels personal, deeply personal.

 We asked a few experts for their advice on ways to move past this let down.
 Here are a few things to consider.